 The concept of gross earnings is critical to understand for anyone who is employed, whether they are a salaried or hourly worker.

-Your gross is the total amount of money that an employee earns in a given period of time, usually a week or a month.
-This includes all forms of income, such as wages, tips, and bonuses.
+Your gross profit is the total amount of net sales and other income that an employee earns in a given period of time, often calculated on the income statement, which includes variable costs, usually a week or a month.

 Generally, your gross can be helpful when calculating how much money an employee has earned overall.
-They can also be used to determine how much tax an employee needs to pay on their income.
+They can also be used to calculate the net income, determine income taxes, assess gross profits, and understand other expenses associated with their earnings.

-In this article, we’re going to teach you what gross earnings are, the various IRS requirements for reporting them, and the difference between gross and net earnings.
+In this article, we’re going to teach you what gross earnings are, their direct costs involved, advantages and disadvantages of gross earnings, the various IRS requirements for reporting , and the distinction between gross profit margin and net profit.

 Let’s get started!